FAQ – OpenVZ End-of-Life

 • CentOS 7

-If your server is running an older operating system, you are limited to our VMware platform, which also has the support for installing operating systems using ISO images.
+If your server is running an older operating system, you are limited to our VMware platform, which also supports installing operating systems using ISO images.

 Can I keep the same IP address on the new server?

-Unfortunately, it is not possible to move IP addresses between the two VPS platforms.
-If your application or service heavily depends on the IP address we can try to help you find a solution.
+Unfortunately, moving IP addresses between the two VPS platforms is impossible.
+If your application or service heavily depends on the IP address, we can try to help you find a solution.
 Please contact us at support@glesys.se.

 How do I know if my server is running on OpenVZ?